patx/micropie/README.md

 ```bash
 pip install micropie[standard]
 ```
-This will install MicroPie along with `jinja2` for template rendering, and `multipart` for parsing multipart form data.
+This will install MicroPie along with `jinja2` for template rendering and `multipart` for parsing multipart form data.

 If you would like to install **all** optional dependencies (everything from `standard` plus `orjson` and `uvicorn`) you can run:
 ```bash